kupzed/kupzed/README.md

 ### About Me

-I am a Junior Web Developer from Bogor City, Indonesia.
-Has experience as a Full-stack Developer.
-Passionate about Web Development, Emerging Tech, AI, Blockchain and Web3.
+I am a Junior Fullstack Developer based in Bogor, Indonesia.
+Passionate about building modern web applications and exploring emerging technologies like AI, Blockchain, and Web3.

 ---